learn-co-curriculum/github-repo-list-swift/README.md

 The data store's job is to use the methods on the API client, but take it one step further.
 It should turn the dictionaries from the API client's callback and turn them into actual instances of `GithubRepository`.

   1. Add a function to `ReposDataStore` called `getRepositoriesWithCompletion(completion:)` that uses the function of the same name on `GithubAPIClient`.
-    - The completion block to the API client function should use the `init(dictionary:)` method on `GithubRepository` to turn the dictionaries into real objects.
+    - The completion closure to the API client function should use the `init(dictionary:)` method on `GithubRepository` to turn the dictionaries into real objects.
     - That array of repository objects should be assigned to the `repositories` property on the data store.
     - Now we're in the same boat as in the API client, where we have some result that we got asynchronously and need to inform our caller that we're done.
-This means the `getRepositoriesWithCompletion(completion:)` needs **its** own completion block.
+This means the `getRepositoriesWithCompletion(completion:)` needs **its** own completion closure.
 Just make this one take no arguments and return nothing (so its type will be `() -> ()`).

 ### All together now...

-  1. In the `viewDidLoad` of your `ReposTableViewController`, retreive the repos using the method on the `GithubDataStore` and display them in the table view!
+  1. In the `viewDidLoad` of your `ReposTableViewController`, retrieve the repos using the method on the `GithubDataStore` and display them in the table view!
     - Due to the way the UI interacts with threading in iOS, you may see nothing on screen until you try to scroll in the tableview.
-Ruh roh!
-We'll talk about threading in more detail soon, but in order to interact with the UI from within an `NSURLSession` completion block, we need to hop back to the main thread.
+We'll talk about threading in more detail soon, but in order to interact with the UI from within an `NSURLSession` completion closure, we need to hop back to the main thread.
 You can do this like so:

     ```swift
-    NSOperationQueue.mainQueue.addOperationWithBlock({
+    dispatch_async(dispatch_get_main_queue()) {
         // your code that touches the UI here, like, maybe:
         self.tableView.reloadData()
-    })
+    }
     ```